capmeth/acid/docsite/docs/docsite/styling.md

 }
 ```

-Secondly, globally-scoped rulesets with CSS declarations must have a `:not(.renbox *)` pseudo-class appended to them to prevent selection of `.renbox` descendants.
+Second, globally-scoped rulesets with CSS declarations must have a `:not(.renbox *)` pseudo-class appended to them to prevent selection of `.renbox` descendants.

 ```css
 .markup